dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/unit-tests.md

 You can override the output of any macro in your unit test defition.

-There are some macros you _must_ override if the model your unit testing uses them:
+There are some macros you _must_ override if the model you're unit testing uses them:
-  - [`is_incremental`](https://docs.getdbt.com/docs/build/incremental-models#understanding-the-is_incremental-macro): If you're unit testing an incremental model, you must explicity set `is_incremental` to `true` or `false`.
-See more docs on unit testing incremental models [here](https://docs.getdbt.com/docs/build/unit-tests#unit-testing-incremental-models).
+  - [`is_incremental`](/docs/build/incremental-models#understanding-the-is_incremental-macro): If you're unit testing an incremental model, you must explicity set `is_incremental` to `true` or `false`.
+See more docs on unit testing incremental models [here](/docs/build/unit-tests#unit-testing-incremental-models).

   ```yml